No holding back; Nadal through in straight sets in Australia

 MELBOURNE, Australia (AP) — Facing a break point late in the third set, Rafael Nadal sprinted to his left and hit a running, around-the-post forehand that landed just inside the line.

+The lingering back soreness that bothered the 20-time major winner ahead of the Australian Open wasn't going to stop him finishing his first-round match as quickly as he could.

-Laslo Djere, ranked 56th, shrugged, his head dropped and he no doubt wondered what more he needed to do to win a point against the 20-time major champion.
+Laslo Djere, ranked 56th, shrugged, his head dropped and he no doubt wondered what more he needed to do to win a point.

 He'd had three break points when Nadal was serving for the second set, and didn't get close to cashing in one.